5 Steps to Make Those Cell Phone Bytes Less Painful

 2. Take Advantage of a Family Plan

 As someone who’s on a plan all by myself, I am very envious of my friends who are still on their family plan.
-Even if their parents make them pay for a portion of the bill, it’s far cheaper than being a loner.
+Even if their parents make them pay for a portion of the bill, it’s far cheaper than going solo.
 I purchased a T-Mobile One plan, and I pay $70 per month plus taxes.
 However, if I wanted to go on a plan with my mom, dad, and sister, it would be $160 for all of us combined — including unlimited data.
 That’s $40 per person!

 It’s like Costco.
-Wireless companies will give you savings when you buy in bulk.
+Most wireless companies will give you savings when you buy in bulk.
 The catch?
 Being on a family plan makes it harder for you to switch, since you inconvenience everyone else in the family.
 As an individual plan-holder, I’m playing the wireless dating game.
 Just ask AT&T. I left them six months ago, and I ditched Verizon a year before that.
 Staying with family will cost less, but make it harder to leave.
 These plans can also apply to a group of friends.
 Proceed with caution.

 3. Ask for Cell Phone Discounts and Deals